IvanTepes/Space-Facts/README.md

 ### About

-* About page contains a short motivation message, information about the author, the page and information about the content.
+* About page contains a short motivation message, information about the author, the site, and information about the content.
 Each of the sectors contains a link for further action.
 Such as the contact of the author, the font used on the page and the source of the information.

 ### Contact Us

 * **Contact us** is divided into two items.
-The first item gives the user contact information such as address, phone number and email address.
-While the second item allows the user to have direct contact with the author and requests from the user: name, email address and comment.
+The first item gives the user contact information such as address, phone number and email address, while the second item allows the user to have direct contact with the author and requests the following from the user: name, email address and comment.

 * **Contact us** page can be reached through the **About** page and through the **Footer**.
 * An **[Font Awesome](https://fontawesome.com/)** was used to mark the information given to the user.